Sinankylosaurus: Discovery and classification

+In 2021 publication, Wenjie Zheng and colleagues described a partial ilium from the Albian–Cenomanian-aged Longjing Formation of Jilin Province, China.
+These researchers noted several diagnostic ankylosaurian traits in this bone, allowing its confident referral to Anyklosauria.
+In their publication, Zheng et al. noted that they were unable recognize any anatomical characters in the ilium of Sinankylosaurus uniting it with the Ankylosauria.
+As such, they regarded it as a non-ankylosaurian nomen dubium, lacking diagnostic characters.

 Paleoecology

 Sinankylosaurus is known from the Hongtuya Formation, part of the Wangshi Group of southern China.
 Other dinosaurs from this group include ceratopsians (Ischioceratops, Sinoceratops, and Zhuchengceratops), the large hadrosaurid Shantungosaurus, the titanosaur Zhuchengtitan, the tyrannosaurid Zhuchengtyrannus, and the oviraptorosaur Anomalipes.